openvinotoolkit/openvino/README.md

 ## Tutorials

-[OpenVINO Quickstart example](https://docs.openvino.ai/2024/notebooks/201-vision-monodepth-with-output.html) will walk you through the basics to deploy your first model.
+[OpenVINO Quickstart example](https://docs.openvino.ai/2024/notebooks/201-vision-monodepth-with-output.html) will walk you through the basics of deploying your first model.

 Learn how to optimize and deploy popular models with the [OpenVINO Notebooks](https://github.com/openvinotoolkit/openvino_notebooks)📚:
 - [Create an LLM-powered Chatbot using OpenVINO](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/254-llm-chatbot/254-llm-chatbot.ipynb)